Skip to main content

 • AutoDepthDepth of automation features — remote start, scheduling, recipe integration scored 0-10 from named expert reviewers.

-• PresetQualityUsefulness of built-in presets — accuracy, completeness, app-synced updates normalized 0-10 from Wirecutter, CNET, and Tom's Guide review data.
+• PresetQualityUsefulness of built-in presets — accuracy, completeness, app-synced updates normalized 0-10 from Wirecutter, CNET, and Serious Eats review data.

-• TimeSavedWeekly time savings versus manual cooking equivalent, from Wirecutter user data and expert reviewer estimates.
+• TimeSavedWeekly time savings versus manual cooking equivalent, from expert reviewer estimates and owner reports.

 • BuildDurabilityLong-term reliability rating from expert failure-rate data plus owner review signals normalized 0-10.